Cost Per Hire: Definition, Calculation & How to Reduce

 Our top recommendation for reducing cost per hire?
 Cut out resource intensive live interviewing and replace it with Willo’s async video interviews.
 This will let you gather the information you need at significantly reduced cost—all while improving candidate experience.

-Start your free trial today and experience a better way to interview.
+Book a free demo today and experience a better way to interview.